 “Danielle has certainly imbedded the SCP skills of perseverance, adaptability, collaboration and critical thinking into every aspect of her teaching,” said Principal Theresa Cherry.
 “It’s especially evident in her leadership of Creative Arts.
 I can’t tell you how proud I am.“

-Congratulations to all of the students who participated: Ava Chica, Giana Bella Kusterer, Ava Medina, Sanna Blad, Hannah Meyer, Nicholas Kurilenko, Emma Mariella, Bianca Torke, Mikaela Russano, Ava Jean DiBenedetto, Cadin Lappin Burke, Avery Dudones, Makayla Grebb, Amirah Alexander, Kaylee Rotchford, and Charly Vallecillo.
+Congratulations to all of the students who participated: Ava Chica, Giana Bella Kusterer, Ava Medina, Sanna Blad, Hannah Meyer, Nicholas Kurilenko, Emma Mariella, Bianca Torke, Mikaela Russano, Ava Jean DiBenedetto, Cadin Lappin Burke, Avery Dudones, Makayla Grebb, Amirah Alexander, Kaylee Rotchford, Sophie Rosero, and Charly Vallecillo.